kdheepak/blog/content/11-vim-tmux-zsh.md

+---
-Title:Vim, tmux and zsh - the productivity trio Slug:vim-tmux-zsh
+title: Vim, tmux and zsh - the productivity trio
-Category:blog
+slug: vim-tmux-zsh
+category: blog
-Date:May 08 22:58:18 MDT 2015
+date: May 08 22:58:18 MDT 2015
-Tags:vim, tmux, zsh
+tags: vim, tmux, zsh
-Keywords:vim, tmux, zsh
+keywords: vim, tmux, zsh
-Summary:I've not found a greater combination of tools than vim, tmux and zsh.
+summary: I've not found a greater combination of tools than vim, tmux and zsh.
 I've detailed below some of the configuration ...
-Alias:/blog/vim-tmux-zsh/
+alias: /blog/vim-tmux-zsh/
+---

 I've not found a greater combination of tools than vim, tmux and zsh.
 I've detailed below some of the configuration to get it working the way I want it to.